openstate/open-raadsinformatie/maintenance_guide.md

 ## redis

-- The environment is [running on google cloud](https://console.cloud.google.com/kubernetes/list?project=open-raadsinformatie-52162&authuser=1&folder&organizationId).
-Make sure you've installed the `gcloud` cli tool, and use `gcloud auth login` to get access to the `open-raadsinformatie` account.
-- connect to cluster with `gcloud` cli.
-Visit gcloud cluster, press `actions` and search for a `connect` command similar to `gcloud container clusters get-credentials ori-cluster --zone europe-west4-a --project open-raadsinformatie-52162`
 - `kubectl get -A pods | grep redis` to get the name for the redis pod.
 - `kubectl exec -it -n production ${name-of-redis-pod} redis-cli` to open the redis CLI.
 - `select 0` for generic settings and pipelines